 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, check out my disclosures page.)

 I have modified the recipe quite a bit to fit how our family chooses to eat.
 The original called for store bought ranch dressing, but I use my ranch dressing mix.
-I’m going to give you the recipe the way I usually make it, but at the end, I do give you a few shortcuts you can use if you are in a hurry.
+I’m going to give you the recipe the way I usually make it, but at the end, I do give you a few shortcuts you can use if you need to make this ranch potato salad a little easier.
 I hope you enjoy it as much as we do.

 - 1/4 cup chopped onion

 - 4 strips bacon, cooked and crumbled